 How to Start a Campus Organization

-- Students wanting to start a new recognized student organization on campus should meet with the Director of Student Activities to review policies and procedures which include:
+1. Students wanting to start a new recognized student organization on campus should meet with the Coordinator for Student Organizations and Greek Life to review policies and procedures which include:

 - Student Association policies